FuelLabs/sway-standards/standards/src_2/README.md

 ## Functions

 The following describes the structure and order of inline documentation for functions.
-Some sections may not apply to each function.
+Some sections MAY not apply to each function.
 When a section is not relevant it shall be omitted.

 #### - Description